pfreemantlm/dev-standard/Platform/CampaignService.md

 * **Start Date**
 * **End Date** - signifies range for the given "flight" - dates should be SQL formatted, eg 2014-01-27
 * **Units** - planned number of deliveries for the given date range
-* **Type** - the type of Placement; can be one of:
+* **Type** - the type of Placement, or the type of Product which this item belongs to.
+Valid options are detailed below [1].
- * Online Video
- * Display
- * Mobile
- * Package - will not contain tag items unless items are moved under it, using the packageItems function.
 * **Cost Structure** - designates the method of payment for deliveries on the Placement; can be one of:
  * CPM (cost per 1000 ad deliveries)
  * CPC (cost per ad click)